Menu

 breaking bread

-• This bread can be stored in a zip top bag in a cool dry place for up to 3 days.
-It can also be frozen if brought completely to room temperature, first.
-It will stay in the freezer for about 3 months.
+The bread can be stored in a zip-top bag in a cool, dry place for up to 3 days.
+It can also be frozen for about 3 months.

 Skillet with no knead bread